oOJohn6Oo/BaseAndroid/README.md

 <details>

-<summary> ProgressHelper </summary>
+<summary> ProgressHelper -- LifeCycle aware Progress Dialog </summary>

 [ProgressHelper]

-> Included in `base-*`, used for show normal prompt.
+> Included in `base-*`, used to show a normal prompt.

 * Support delay trigger.
-* LifeCycle aware, auto release when activity destroyed.
+* LifeCycle aware, auto-release when activity destroyed.
-* Avoid duplicate, all components in same activity shares one dialog.
+* Avoid duplicate, all components in the same activity share one dialog.

 </details>

 <details>

-<summary> JohnAppTheme </summary>
+<summary> JohnAppTheme Pre-set Compose Theme </summary>

 [JohnAppTheme]

-> Included in `compose-*`, used for quickly handle staff related to status bar and navigation bar.
+> Included in `compose-*`, used for quickly handling staff related to the status bar and navigation bar.

 * Include all [InsetsHelper] features.